-The Community shall provide the Agency with information relating to transfers, for both nuclear and non-nuclear purposes, from the United Kingdom to a NNWS which is a Member State of the Community and to such transfers to the United Kingdom from a NNWS which is a Member State of the Community that corresponds to the information to be provided under Article 2.a.(v)(a) and under Article 2.a.(v)(b) in relation to exports and imports of source material which has not reached the composition and purity suitable for fuel fabrication or for being isotopically enriched.
+The Community shall provide the Agency with information relating to transfers, for both nuclear and non-nuclear purposes, from France to a NNWS which is a Member State of the Community and to such transfers to France from a NNWS which is a Member State of the Community that corresponds to the information to be provided under Article 2.a.(v)(a) and under Article 2.a.(v)(b) in relation to exports and imports of nuclear materials and of source material which has not reached the composition and purity suitable for fuel fabrication or for being isotopically enriched.

-The Community and the United Kingdom shall provide the Agency with information relating to transfers to or from a NNWS which is a Member State of the Community that corresponds to the information to be provided under Article 2.a.(vii) in relation to imports and exports of intermediate or high-level waste.
+France, as appropriate in liaison with the Community, shall provide the Agency with information relating to transfers to or from a NNWS which is a Member State of the Community that corresponds to the information to be provided under Article 2.a.(vi) in relation to imports and exports of intermediate or high-level waste.

-The United Kingdom shall provide the Agency with information relating to transfers to or from a NNWS which is a Member State of the Community that corresponds to the information on specified equipment and non-nuclear material listed in Annex II of this Protocol to be provided under Article 2.a.(viii)(a) in relation to exports and, upon specific request by the Agency, under Article 2.a.(viii)(b) in relation to imports.
+France shall provide the Agency with information relating to transfers to or from a NNWS which is a Member State of the Community that corresponds to the information on equipment manufactured in the context of the activities referred to in Annex I and specified equipment and non-nuclear material listed in Annex II of this Protocol to be provided under Article 2.a.(vii)(a) in relation to exports and, upon specific request by the Agency, under Article 2.a.(vii)(b) in relation to imports.